One of my favorite Broadway musicals in recent memory is Mean Girls — yes, the same story as the infamous teen movie.

 At the end of the video, Madden entices the audience to subscribe with the fact that Berrio will be sharing even more tips in future videos — tips that John himself hadn't heard up until that shoot!

-If you leave your audience wanting more and tease what’s coming next, people are much more inclined to see the value in subscribing.
+If you leave YouTube users wanting more and tease what’s coming next, people are much more inclined to see the value in subscribing.

 12. Tell a story